Magento 2 Product list aggregate rating fix

 Note, that we are also adding a product name to our markup.

-That’s all what we need.
-We hope, that this blog post will spare you some time and help you improve your Magento 2 SEO rates.
+That’s all we need.
+We hope this article saves you time and assists in enhancing your Magento 2 SEO performance.
 We will include this fix in our next release of the Rich Snippets extension.
 Thanks for reading!